dvdred/Simple-DuckDNS-Updater/README.md

 2. Performing real HTTP requests to the DuckDNS API using OkHttp (singleton client with connection pooling)
 3. Logging all activities to a local file including HTTP status codes and response bodies
 4. Using Android's WorkManager with self-rescheduling OneTimeWorkRequest for flexible intervals
-5. Storing configuration in internal storage for persistence
+5. Storing configuration securely using encrypted SharedPreferences with Android Keystore
 6. Supporting both manual and automatic update modes

 ### WorkManager Implementation